IBM/cloud-native-starter-security-workshop/workshop/app-env-exercise-01/SETUP_ISTIO_INGRESS_TLS.md

 ![](../images/Copy-Cert-01.png)

-Open the `mysecret.yaml` file in an editor, e.g. `nano`, change the value of the secret name from
+Open the `mysecret.yaml` file in an editor, e.g. `nano`, change the value of the secret name from ...

 * something like `name: [your-clustername]-******-0001`

+to ...

-* to `name: istio-ingressgateway-certs` and save the file.
+* `name: istio-ingressgateway-certs` and save the file.

 ```sh
 nano mysecret.yaml